shinsterneck/pdns/modules/geosqlbackend/README.md

 2. **All GeoIP enabled zones have a suffix, which is by default "geosql"**

-    By default all records/zones/domains that end with the custom TLD ".geosql" are handled by the GeoSQL backend module.
+    By default all records/zones/domains that end with the custom TLD "geosql" are handled by the GeoSQL backend module.
 This effectively creates "views" for each region.
+Instead of "geosql" you can also use your own real subdomain as SUFFIX (e.g: geo.example.com).

 As such, GeoIP enabled domains or views have the following format: